Covid-19 funding bid gains support

-A state panel Wednesday endorsed the Department of Human Services' request for $50 million in federal coronavirus relief funds for hospital and nursing-home costs related to covid-19, after Gov. Asa Hutchinson signaled his support for the request.
+LITTLE ROCK — A state panel Wednesday endorsed the Department of Human Services’ request for $50 million in federal coronavirus relief money for hospital and nursing-home costs related to covid-19, after Gov. Asa Hutchinson signaled his support for the request.

-The 15-member Arkansas Coronavirus Aid, Relief, and Economic Security (CARES) Act steering committee -- appointed by the governor to recommend how best to use the state's $1.25 billion in federal coronavirus relief funds -- recommended in a voice vote approval of the department's request for $30 million for hospitals and $20 million for nursing homes.
+The 15-member Arkansas Coronavirus Aid, Relief, and Economic Security Act steering committee — appointed by the governor to recommend how best to use the state’s $1.25 billion in federal coronavirus relief funds — recommended in a voice vote approval of the department’s request for $30 million for hospitals and $20 million for nursing homes.

 “A big issue, and I think this is the purpose of the governor’s request, is to use the money to help recruit staff, especially some of the hospitals where staffing needs are very difficult, and some of the staff has been … poached by [facilities] outside the state, who are offering significant money to come and work,” said state Surgeon General Greg Bledsoe.